Numerical extraction of de Haas - van Alphen frequencies from calculated band energies: Acknowledgements

 \section{Acknowledgements}

-The authors would like to acknowledge useful discussions with M.R.
-Norman from Argonne National Laboratory.
+The authors would like to acknowledge useful discussions with M.~R.\ Norman from Argonne National Laboratory and A.~H.\ Nevidomskyy from Rutgers University.
 This work is supported by the Natural Science and Engineering Research Council of Canada and the Canadian Institute for Advanced Research.